Opentype and TrueType are the most widely handy typefaces in the digital world. Most fonts are built from a combination of these two technologies.

 OpenType is a standard for many advanced typography features in your digital publications.
 Using OpenType, you can create custom ligatures and alignments (such as kerning pairs), smooth cueing of individual characters, options to control the background color of text blocks/groups, proportional spacing algorithms with tracking adjustments (including Helvetica space-eating ones!), and more.

-You can also define any character not included in the standard font chart (say, emojis) and control its appearance—but only with OpenType fonts.
+You can also define any character not included in the standard font chart and control its appearance—but only with OpenType Postscript fonts.
+Old-style figures” refer to numerical characters that mimic the appearance of traditional, hand-drawn or calligraphic numbers.

 Feature Of Opentype